 Satisfaction and Happiness

-While there is sometimes the notion that gay relationships will not be as fulfilling or satisfying as heterosexual relationships, research suggests that this is not the case.
+While some may argue that same-sex relationships will not be as fulfilling or satisfying as heterosexual relationships, research suggests that this is not the case.
 According to studies reported by the American Psychological Association (APA):

-The APA states that homosexual parents are similar to heterosexual parents in terms of being capable parents.
-According to research done by the University of Virginia, kids of same-sex couples are no different in terms of school performance or peer relationships, than kids of heterosexual couples.
+The APA states that parents in the LGBTQ community are just as capable as heterosexual parents.
+According to research done by the University of Virginia, kids of same-sex couples are no different in terms of school performance or peer relationships than kids from heterosexual couples.

-All relationships deal with sex, and many times it is a major issue in one form or another.
-For example, a poll conducted by the New York Times, showed that in both heterosexual and homosexual relationships, if there isn't any sex after a month of dating, both men and women might lose interest.
+Sex can be a major issue for both same-sex and heterosexual couples.
+A poll conducted by the New York Magazine, showed that in both heterosexual and same-sex relationships, if there isn't any sex after a month of dating, both men and women might lose interest.
 Also, sexually transmitted diseases (STDs) remain a concern for all populations.

-However, the sexual issues in dating that arise for heterosexuals have to do with differences between male and female perceptions and attitudes.
-There is also a double standard for women and pregnancy that is not an issue for same sex couples.
+However, the sexual issues in dating that arise for heterosexual couples may have to do more with differences between male and female perceptions and attitudes.
+Unwanted pregnancies may cause more issues for heterosexual couples.

-According to Kramer, AIDS is most prominent in the homosexual community.
-Although HIV is an ongoing concern for all populations, no community has been hit harder with the HIV epidemic than gay men.
+According to Kramer, AIDS is most prominent in males who have sex with other men.
+Although HIV is an ongoing concern for all populations, no community has been hit harder with the HIV epidemic than men who identify as gay.
 Kramer notes that in his practice, he sees a variety of issues arise:

-- Whether or not to bring up HIV status (positive or negative) and when it's appropriate to talk about it
+- Whether to bring up HIV status (positive or negative) and when it's appropriate to talk about it

 - The experience of rejection out of the fear of HIV